-A non-character example- the second and third Donkey Kong Country games featured plenty of hidden areas where you earned a Kremcoin or Bonus Coin by beating all the enemies.
+A non-character example- the second and third Donkey Kong Country games feature plenty of hidden areas where you earn a Kremcoin or Bonus Coin by beating all the enemies.
 In here, there's exactly one such area, in Poppin' Planks.
 One.

 Also, unlocking the gallery images for Tiki Tong Tower and Tiki Tong requires you to collect the puzzle pieces (as per usual) in the levels "Moving Melters" and "Red Red Rising" respectively.
 However, you also need to defeat Tiki Tong in order to actually view them.